 So how have the high dividend paying Dogs of the Dow and the Small Dogs of the Dow performed?
-The included table and charts answer that question.
-What the data shows is that, over the long-term, both the Dogs of the Dow and the Small Dogs of the Dow have performed admirably.
-For example, since the turn-of-the-century, the Dogs of the Dow have an average annual total return of 9.0%.
-This compares favorably to the average annual total return of the Dow Jones Industrial Average of 7.5%.
-The Small Dogs of the Dow have fared even better — gaining an average of 10% per year — an impressive performance considering that the time period involved included both the dot-com bust as well as the historic financial crisis.
+The included chart and table answers that question.
+What the data shows is that, over the long-term, the performance of the Dogs of the Dow and the Small Dogs of the Dow has been impressive.
+For example, since the turn of the century, the Dogs of the Dow had an average annual total return of 8.7%.
+The Small Dogs of the Dow have fared even better — gaining an average of 9.3% per year — notable considering that the time period involved included the dot-com bust, a historic financial crisis and a pandemic induced economic shut down.

 Note 2: The effects of commissions/loads are not included.